benmcnulty/promptpad/README.md

 1. **✍️ Enter** a brief instruction in the left panel
    *Example: "Create a marketing email for new product launch"*

-2. **🔄 Refine** → AI expands it into a structured, actionable prompt
+2. **🔄 Refine** → Primary LLM pass expands into a structured, actionable prompt
   *Adds context, constraints, format requirements, and variables*
+  - If the raw model output begins with meta framing or polite prefaces, a **secondary low‑temperature cleanup pass** rewrites it without commentary (no headers, quotes, "Here's", etc.)

 3. **📝 Edit** freely with real-time token counting and live preview
    *Full control over the generated content*

 4. **💪 Reinforce** → AI optimizes your edited draft for maximum effectiveness
-   *Tightens language, improves clarity, enhances structure*
+  *Tightens language, improves clarity, enhances structure* (also eligible for the heuristic cleanup pass)
+6. **🛠 Spec (Optional)** → Generate a concise, actionable project specification from an idea (also normalized if meta detected)

 5. **📋 Copy** with one-click clipboard integration
    *Ready to paste into any AI tool*